evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 **Purpose:** Selects an authorized minter for each new asset via on-chain lottery.

 **Core Functions**
-- Builds pool of assets in the collection that are eligible to win mint rights for a new asset (assets associated with lower block heights than the target asset).
+- Builds pool of assets in the collection that are eligible to win mint rights for a new asset (assets associated with lower block heights than the target asset), starting with an initial seed index of one or more assets.
 - Runs deterministic block-hash-derived lottery to randomly select one asset from the pool, which becomes the "authorized parent."
 - Holder of the authorized parent has exclusive rights to mint the new asset, as a child of the authorized parent.
 - New blocks are added to the pool as they are mined, and become eligible to win for later block heights.
-- *Note: Pool requires an initial seed index of one or more assets.*

 ### On-chain Decentralized Indexer
 **Purpose:** Maintains the on-chain index for a collection as new assets are inscribed.